subhayande/Model_Falsification/README.md

 # Data-driven Model Falsification in Python

-For a theoretical overview on model falsification please see:
+For a theoretical overview of model falsification please see:

 1. **De, Subhayan, et al.** "Investigation of model falsification using error and likelihood bounds with application to a structural system."
 Journal of Engineering Mechanics 144.9 (2018): 04018078.
 https://doi.org/10.1061/(ASCE)EM.1943-7889.0001440